All Episodes

 The U.S. Senate couldn't even defund Planned Parenthood yesterday.

-So I don't think you have anything to worry about, and I don't believe your wife has anything to worry about.
+So I don't think you have anything to worry about.

 And I don't think Planned Parenthood has anything to worry about.

-Because if the U.S. Senate cannot defund them after vote to defund them after what we've learned, then it's kind of all academic.
+Because if the U.S. Senate cannot defund them after, vote to defund them after what we've learned, then it's kind of all academic.

-Uh David in Palm Springs, California, you're next on the EIB network.
+David in Palm Springs, California, you're next on the EIB network.

 Hello.

-Hi, Rush Dittoes.
+Hi, Rush Dittos.

 Thank you, sir.

-I wanted to talk to you about why conservatives always win in the arena of ideas but always lose in the arena of emotions.
+I wanted to talk to you about why conservatives always win in the arena of ideas, but always lose in the arena of emotions.

 Fine, have at it.